-Born at remote Borroloola in the Gulf of Carpentaria in the Northern Territory, John was taken from his mother at the age of four and placed in a number of boys' homes in Sydney and Adelaide, under the then Government's assimilation policy.
+Born in remote Borroloola in the Gulf of Carpentaria in the Northern Territory, John was taken from his mother at the age of four and placed in a number of boys' homes in Sydney and Adelaide, under the then government's assimilation policy.
 Children who were removed like John became known as the Stolen Generations.

 At 15 years of age, John was reunited with his mother in Alice Springs and was reconnected with his birthplace of Borroloola and his family.
-John is a full member of the Yanyuwa people of Borroloola and belongs ceremonially to the Rainbow Snake and Kangaroo Dreamings.
+John is a full member of the Yanyuwa people of Borroloola, his skin name is Bulenyi, his cultural name is Kundereri, and he belongs ceremonially to the Rainbow Snake and Kangaroo Dreamings.

 John has had a lifelong commitment to advocacy for Aboriginal equality, reconciliation and cultural engagement.
-He formerly held executive positions in Federal and State Departments of Aboriginal Affairs.
+He was an active campaigner in the 1967 Referendum for Aboriginal people to become citizens of Australia, and formerly held executive positions in Federal and State Departments of Aboriginal Affairs.